 To achieve these long-term strategic objectives, the client faced two major financial system changes, including implementation of a new ERP system – Microsoft Dynamics D365 F&O (D365) – and a new consolidation and reporting system.

 Due to historical mergers and acquisitions, the client’s hundreds of individual locations were operating on differing ERP systems (e.g., JD Edwards, Solomon, Abila, Sage, Navision, etc.) for their accounting and local reporting requirements, resulting in fragmented, incomplete, and inconsistent data and reporting at the corporate and ownership levels.
-Additionally, each operation’s accounting team had a separate chart of accounts, and each team would often utilize their own policies and procedures at each location, based on legacy designs or requirements.
-These decentralized technologies, policies, and procedures hampered decision-making due to a lack of real-time insights and a clear, unified view of the organization’s performance.
+Additionally, each operation’s accounting team had a separate chart of accounts, and each team would often utilise their own policies and procedures at each location, based on legacy designs or requirements.
+These decentralised technologies, policies, and procedures hampered decision-making due to a lack of real-time insights and a clear, unified view of the organisation’s performance.

 Finance transformation and change management to achieve objectives

 When Protiviti was initially engaged, the client had already implemented their new consolidation and reporting system.
 However, because D365 had not yet been implemented, the financial data was being pulled into the consolidation system automatically (i.e., through an integration) or manually (i.e., through an Excel file) from all the company’s legacy ERP systems.
-Due to the number of systems being utilized, the differing chart of accounts, and the processes in place to update the consolidation system, management could not readily support the financial data being generated out of this system compared to the company’s audited financial statements.
+Due to the number of systems being utilised, the differing chart of accounts, and the processes in place to update the consolidation system, management could not readily support the financial data being generated out of this system compared to the company’s audited financial statements.
 As a result, Protiviti was able to quickly deploy a team of 10 consultants with extensive backgrounds in process improvement and finance/accounting to work directly with the corporate controller and vice president of finance to complete these activities: